Most $2M–$20M community-rooted projects don't fail because they lack merit. They fail because the capital strategy was never built to close.

 What I Do

 I don't chase money.
-I structure the capital strategy that makes fundraising and bank conversations work.
+I structure the strategy that makes it move.

 Capital Stack Audits

-I diagnose what's breaking your deal — source sequencing, gap analysis, term misalignment, and readiness gaps.
-You get a clear picture of what needs to change before you approach a single funder.
+A diagnostic-first engagement for developers and institutions.
+I review your stack sequencing, gap structure, sponsor positioning, and funder alignment — and give you a clear map of what needs to change before you approach a single funder.

 Investor/Bank-Ready Narrative + Materials